In 2017, 59 confirmed and probable babesiosis cases (1.1 per 100,000 population) were reported in Minnesota, up from the 50 cases in 2016.

 - Case totals since 2009 (range, 31 to 72) have been consistently higher than reported totals from 2000 to 2008 (range, 1 to 29).

-Graph showing the number of reported babesiosis in Minnesota by year.
+Graph showing the number of reported cases of Babesiosis in Minnesota by year.

-Most HA cases report likely exposure to blacklegged ticks in the same east-central and north-central Minnesota counties where the risk of Lyme disease is greatest.
+Most babesiosis cases report likely exposure to blacklegged ticks in the same east-central, north-central, and southeast Minnesota counties where the risk of Lyme disease is greatest.

-A map that shows counties of highest Tick-borne risk in Minnesota.
+A map that shows counties of highest tickborne disease risk in Minnesota.